-In addition to the provisions of the Alcohol and Drug Policy in the Company's Employee Handbook, please note that although the state has decriminalized the medicinal use of marijuana, the Company does not permit the medicinal use of marijuana in the workplace.
-Use of marijuana on Company property or while engaged in work-related activities is strictly prohibited and may result in disciplinary action, up to and including immediate termination.
+In addition to the provisions of the Alcohol and Drug Policy in the Company's Employee Handbook, please note that although the state has decriminalized the medicinal use of cannabis or THC-containing products, the Company does not permit the medicinal use of cannabis or THC-containing products in the workplace.
+Use of cannabis or THC-containing products on Company property or while engaged in work-related activities is strictly prohibited and may result in disciplinary action, up to and including immediate termination.
 Our drug and alcohol testing policy will be interpreted and enforced consistent with applicable law.